Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * ✑ Support at least 500 requests per second.
 * ✑ Support a large image, video, and audio streams.

+* A. standard general-purpose v2
 * **B. premium block blobs**   ✅
+* C. premium page blobs
+* D. premium file shares

+#### Question 45

+You need to recommend a data storage solution that meets the following requirements:

+* ✑ Ensures that applications can access the data by using a REST connection
+* ✑ Hosts 20 independent tables of varying sizes and usage patterns
+* ✑ **Automatically replicates the data to a second Azure region**
+* ✑ Minimizes costs

+What should you recommend?

+* A. an Azure SQL Database elastic pool that uses active geo-replication
+* **B. tables in an Azure Storage account that use geo-redundant storage (GRS)** ✅
+* C. tables in an Azure Storage account that use read-access geo-redundant storage (RA-GRS)
+* D. an Azure SQL database that uses active geo-replication

 #### Question 45